Baked Sage Pork Meatballs with Apple Cider Orzo

 - Cook onions: Heat oil in a large pan over medium heat.
 Add onions and cook 10–15 minutes, stirring often, until soft and golden.
 Season halfway through with salt and pepper.
 Add garlic, sage, and thyme; cook for 1 minute more, stirring frequently to prevent burning.

 - Toast & simmer: Stir in the orzo and toast for 2 minutes.
 Add 1 cup chicken broth and apple cider, bring to a boil, then reduce to a simmer.
 Cook for about 15 minutes, stirring often.
 Add more broth as needed — I used 2 cups total.
-The orzo should be al dente with a little liquid left in the pan.
+The orzo should be al dente with a little liquid left in the pan and will continue to thicken as it rests.

 - Finish & serve: Turn off the heat, stir in crème fraîche, and season to taste.
 Serve in shallow bowls with baked meatballs, grated Parmesan, and a drizzle of olive oil.